s175573/GIANA/README.md

 GIANA is for fast alignment of up to 10<sup>7</sup> TCR hypervariable CDR3 sequences.
 GIANA applies a mathematical framework to perform isometric encoding of amino acid sequences.
 This encoding process is describted in the ipynb file.

-GIANA is developed and maintained by [Li lab at UT Southwestern Medical Center](https://lilab-utsw.org).
-Please direct your questions regarding GIANA to Bo Li: bo.li@utsouthwestern.edu.
+GIANA is developed and maintained by [Li lab at University of Pennsylvania](https://lilab-utsw.org).
+Please direct your questions regarding GIANA to Bo Li: lib3@chop.edu.

 GIANA is written in Python3, with the following dependencies: